Nicolas Hamilton

-Nicolas Carl Hamilton (born 28 March 1992) is a British racing driver currently competing in the British Touring Car Championship for Powder Monkey Brewing Co with Esidock.
+Nicolas Carl Hamilton (born 28 March 1992) is a British racing driver who is set to compete in the British Touring Car Championship for Team VERTU.
 He races with a specially-modified car due to his cerebral palsy.

 Hamilton is the paternal half-brother of seven-time Formula One World Champion Lewis Hamilton.

 Racing career

 Renault Clio Cup United Kingdom

 Hamilton made his racing debut in the Renault Clio Cup United Kingdom in 2011 driving for Total Control Racing.
 He attracted much fan and media attention despite finishing last in his first race.
 His first season was the subject of a BBC documentary entitled Racing with the Hamiltons: Nic in the Driving Seat.
+He finished the season in 14th with 133 points.
+In the same year, he drove in the ERDF Masters Kart series.

+For 2012, Hamilton retained his seat at Total Control Racing in the Renault Clio Cup UK.
+He finished the season in 21st with 51 points.

 European Touring Car Cup

 Hamilton moved up to the European Touring Car Cup for 2013, driving a SEAT León Supercopa for Baporo Motorsport.
+He finished tenth in the standings with 12 points.